SwelloLee/BookList/README.md

 Check out the app over on http://swello-book-list.herokuapp.com/

-## Local Deployment
+## Installation

 *When on windows, make sure to have XAMPP installed and to have Apache and MySQL running.*

 - Clone this repository into a directory with: `git clone https://github.com/SwelloLee/BookList`
 - Afterwards rename the .env.example file from the root dir to .env and fill in the variables with your database information.
-- Install composer if you havent already at your projects root directory with `composer install` on your console.
+- Install composer if you havent already at your projects root directory with `composer install`.
-- On your console, run `php artisan migrate:fresh --seed`
+- On your console, run `php artisan migrate:fresh --seed`.
-- Finaly run `php artisan serve`
+- Finaly run `php artisan serve`.

 Congratulations!
 The project can then be accessed at localhost:8000